mikesizz/lookingglass/README.md

 ###_Use

 * Create a container that you would like to hold your images, giving it an ID of your choosing.
+Your selected images will fill this container making it your "lookingglass area".
 ```html
 <div id="my-container">
 </div>